-The process may also describe a company wishing to strip out some of its assets.
+The process may also describe a company wishing to strip some of its assets.

 Conclusion of a company liquidation means directors must cease using the business name of the former company.
 HMRC Time To Pay agreements to stop and subject to the Liquidator’s report.

-With an insolvent liquidation, however, all company debt stops, and the company ceases to exist.
+However, with an insolvent liquidation, all company debt stops, ceasing to exist.
 Meanwhile, with solvent liquidation (MVL), the company pays all the company debt and closes.

 The final part of company liquidation is to strike the company from the register at companies house.